Science and technology in Morocco: Research output

 The number of scientific articles catalogued in international journals has risen steadily since 2006, when these numbered 990.
 According to Thomson Reuters' Web of Science, there were 1,574 articles by Moroccan authors catalogued in its Science Citation Index Expanded in 2014.
 This corresponds to 47 per million inhabitants, which is towards the low end of the scale in the Arab world.
 Only Libya, Iraq, Syria, Sudan, Yemen, Mauritania and Palestine had a lower publication intensity in 2014.
 Qatar and Saudi Arabia have managed to increase their own scientific output and university rankings considerably since introducing incentive measures to attract top foreign scientists to their universities.

 Moroccan articles were fairly evenly spread across all fields of natural and social sciences between 2008 and 2014, with medical sciences, physics and chemistry being the most prominent fields of research.
 Between 2008 and 2014, Morocco's main scientific partners were based in France (3,465 articles), Spain, (1,338), the United States (833), Italy (777) and Germany (752).

 In 2019, Morocco published 7,203 articles indexed in the Scopus database.
 The broad field of cross-cutting strategic technologies accounted for 24% of Morocco's scientific output over 2017–2019.
 Over the same period, Morocco's top partners for scientific co-authorship were, in descending order, France, Spain, the USA, Italy and Canada.

 Morocco leads the Arab region for the share of high-tech exports, according to the United Nations Statistics Division.
-After dipping to 6% of manufactured exports in 2008 at the height of the international financial crisis, high-tech exports climbed back to 7.7% of manufactured exports in 2012.
+After dipping to 6% of manufactured exports in 2008 due to the 2008 financial crisis, high-tech exports climbed back to 7.7% of manufactured exports in 2012.

 The number of applications for patents remained stable between 2010 and 2012, with Morocco registering the greatest number of applications after Egypt.
 However, residents of Saudi Arabia applied for more patents than residents of Morocco over this period.
 The great majority of Moroccan patents were registered by non-residents, a situation common to all Arab countries (see table).

 Over 2015–2019, the number of patents granted to Moroccan inventors from the world's top five patent offices (IP5) declined from 66 to 59.

 Although applications to the national patent office surged by 167% over 2015–2019, applications from abroad were largely responsible for this trend, since domestic patent applications actually declined by 14% over the same period.
 Numbers were also down in 2019 at the top five patent offices.
 This suggests that the national innovation system is less effectively converting research results into concrete applications.